-Mark of Conformity: also commonly referred to as the "Wheelmark" is a marking affixed to products approved by the USCG, an EC or EEA EFTA Notified Body under the MRA as an indication of compliance with the Marine Equipment Directive (MED).
+Mark of Conformity: also commonly referred to as the "red ensign" (UK) or "Wheelmark" (EU) is a marking affixed to products approved by the USCG, UK Approved Body, or an EC or EEA EFTA (European) Notified Body under the MRA as an indication of compliance with the UK technical regulations or Marine Equipment Directive (MED), as applicable.
 Mark includes the four digit notified body number and two digits indicating the year that the mark was affixed to the product.